AMA-ZOOK/AMA-ZOOK/README.md

-𓏵  i allow c+h ! it makes me vry happy infact ,,especially from friends ( yes random people can cuddle me i dont mind ) !
+𓏵  i allow c+h ! it makes me vry happy infact ,,especially from friends ( yes random people can cuddle me it makes me happy when im lonely also also fine with it in general ) !

 u can take TINY inspo from my skins ^__^
       ﹙﹚ ⠀⊹⠀